How to Reduce the Cost of Quality Assurance?

 Benefits

-• Shortens development cycles, enabling quicker releases.
+• Shortens the time of the development phase, enabling a quicker time-to-market.

 How to Implement Agile and DevOps Practices